dalihub/dalihub.github.io/NUItutorials/setup-ubuntu.md

 * Install C# extension from within VSC, via the Extensions View
     1. Bring up the Extensions view by clicking on the extensions icon in the Activity Bar, or `Ctrl+Shift+X` (View extensions command).
     2. This will bring up all the extensions in the VS code marketplace.
+    3. Type "C#" to filter selections.
-    3. Click the Install button next to C#.
+    4. Click the Install button next to C#.
 After a successful install, you will see the Reload button, click to restart VSC.

 * Alternatively, [Install_C# extension_from VSC marketplace](https://marketplace.visualstudio.com).